Popsicle-Finance/SorbettoFragola/errorMappings.md

 A0R - Token 0 amount is bigger than accrued rewards A1R - Token 1 amount is bigger than accrued rewards
 PG - You are not nominated for Governance
+FP - Only the pool can call this function
 RC - Reentrancy not allowed